Aspen Hiking Trails Cater to Various Skill Levels and Abilities

 Maroon Lake Scenic Trail

 Perfect for newcomers and those short on time, Maroon Lake Scenic Trail measures 1.9 miles.
 On this trail, hikers get the best of both worlds.
-The trail offers an easy hike suitable for all skill levels, as well as features some of the best views in Aspen.
-Due to popularity, Maroon Lake’s loop stays pretty busy so expect to see walkers, runners, nature groups and dog owners.
+The trail offers an easy hike as well as some of the best views in Aspen.
+Due to popularity, Maroon Lake’s loop stays pretty busy, so expect to see walkers, runners, nature groups and dog owners.